RSMadhuri66/Bandgap-Reference-Circuit-with-SCMB-with-ASAP-7nm-PDK-/README.md

-# Designing a Bandgap reference circuit with SCMB configuration using ASAP 7nm PDk
+# Designing a Bandgap reference circuit with SBCM configuration using ASAP 7nm PDk
 ## Contents
 ## Introduction